zeoagency/carbon/README.md

 	  Check the error message.
 - Type: 401
 	- That means auth is not successful.
+- Type: 403
+	- That means the method is forbidden.
+	  Use POST method.
 - Type: 500
 	- That means internal error occurs while creating the data.
 - Type: 503